Put Your Mina Where Your Mouth Is

 Before we make any spiritual applications, perhaps we first need a quick explanation to what all the parts of the parable stand for.
 Verse 11 helps us with that task.
 Luke tells us Jesus told this story because, "the people thought that the kingdom of God was going to appear at once."
 In other words, they thought Jesus was an earthly king who was about to establish his earthly kingdom.
 Jesus would correct that and point out that not only was he not going to establish his kingdom now, but that he would soon go away.

 The man of noble birth then, is of course, Jesus, the most noble man who ever lived.
 Just as Herod had gone to Rome to receive official ruling power in Palestine, Jesus would leave this world before he would come back to rule.
-15 "He was made king, however, and returned home.
-And of course, he has left at Ascemsopm.
+And of course, he has left.
 But he will come back again.
 And when he does, he will judge all people.

 But finally, to really understand this parable we need to understand what exactly the minas are.
-A mina is equal to three months wages, so somewhere around, what, $10,000 today?
+A mina is equal to three months wages, so somewhere around $10-15K today.
 So obviously whatever the minas represent are of great worth.
 What are they?
-Some have suggested their physical blessings that God has given us, other have suggested that like the parable of the talents, their gifts abilities we're given.
+Some have suggested that they're physical blessings that God has given us, other have suggested that like the parable of the talents, they're gifts and abilities we're given.
 But notice in this parable the master gave each servant the same amount.
 And you know that that's just not the case when it comes to earthly possessions or even gifts and abilities.
+People receive those in differing amounts.

 The Last Judgment—Judgment Day—is coming.
 And on that day all will be called to account.
 How will we do?
 Will we be like the last servant?